AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 Guendalina Reul (U Köln) & Camilo R. Ronderos (U Oslo)

-Guendalina Reul, Ina Bornkessel-Schlesewsky & Petra B. Schumacher (University of South Australia, University of Cologne)
+Guendalina Reul (Köln), Ina Bornkessel-Schlesewsky (U South Australia) & Petra B. Schumacher (Köln)

 Ad hoc metonymy in naturalistic contexts: The role of individual differences in conventionalisation